-Meet the definition of a family as defined by HUD and the LACDA
+Meet the definition of a family as defined by HUD and the LACDA.

 Has a head of household, co-head or spouse/marital-type partner where at least one of these members is either a U.S. citizen or eligible non-citizen.
-(24 CFR Part 5, Subpart E)
+(24 CFR Part 5, Subpart E).

-Has an annual income at the time of admission that does not exceed the Income Limits for occupancy established by HUD and posted separately at the LACDA
+Has an annual income at the time of admission that does not exceed the Income Limits for occupancy established by HUD and posted separately on the LACDA website.

-Provide a Social Security number for all family members or will provide written certification that they legally cannot obtain Social Security numbers at this time and will notify the LACDA upon receipt of a Social Security number
+Provide a Social Security number for all family members or will provide written certification that they legally cannot obtain Social Security numbers at this time and will notify the LACDA upon receipt of a Social Security number issued by the Social Security Administration office.

-Meet the Suitability Criteria as set forth in this chapter
+Meet the Suitability Criteria as set forth in this chapter.

-Has no outstanding debts to this LACDA, any other PHA or any other governmental agency, excluding educational loans
+Has no outstanding debts to this LACDA, any other PHA or any other governmental agency, excluding educational loans.

-Has no current debt to a Utility Company or has entered into a repayment agreement with the Utility Company for outstanding debts
+Has no current debt to a Utility Company or has entered into a repayment agreement with the Utility Company for outstanding debts.